the media about environmental

 Why talk to the media?

 The picture above is from a visit by KBSTV from South Korea.
-They are interviewing two young women, who are camping in a station wagon.
+They are interviewing two young women, who are camping in a station wagon in the Arizona desert.

 Media stories can reach many people who would otherwise not hear about MCS or EHS.
-This can help people who have these illnesses, but have not been diagnosed, start asking better questions and perhaps find the right kind of physician to diagnose and help them.
+This can help people who have these illnesses start asking better questions and perhaps find the right kind of physician to diagnose and help them.
 It may save some people from years of suffering and inappropriate treatment.

 A media story can also help us get more accepted.
 It is much easier to ask to be accommodated in a store, a medical facility or at work when people have already heard about us.
 It may also help get funding for medical research to find out why we get sick and how to treat the illness — research is sorely lacking due to very little funding available.
 Funding of research is very much influenced by public opinion.